 At present, traditional electronic devices based on semiconductor materials will face severe challenges.
 These challenges are not only technical and technological limitations, but also, more importantly, theoretical limitations.
 With the rapid development of nanotechnology and in-depth research, great progress has been made in the theory and practice of molecular electronic devices in recent years

-Molecular electronic devices are devices that use molecules (including biomolecules) with certain structures and functions to build an ordered system in the molecular scale or supramolecular scale.
-They make use of the quantum effect of electrons to work, control the behavior of single electrons, and realize the functions of information detection, processing, transmission and storage, such as molecular diodes, molecular memories, molecular wires, molecular field effect transistors, and molecular switches.
+Molecular electronic devices use molecules (including biomolecules) with certain structures and functions to build an ordered system in the molecular scale or supramolecular scale.
+They make use of the quantum effect of electrons to work, control the behavior of single electrons, and realize the functions of information detection, processing, transmission, and storage, such as molecular diodes, molecular memories, molecular wires, molecular field effect transistors, and molecular switches.

 As a stable quantum system with abundant photoelectric properties, molecules have many electronic transport properties different from semiconductor devices.
 Molecular electronic devices have the following advantages: (1) small molecular volume, which can improve the integration and operation speed; (2) selecting appropriate components and structures can widely change the electrical properties of molecules; (3) molecules are easy to synthesize, and the required structure can be formed by a self-assembly method; and (4) the molecular scale is on the nanometer scale and has advantages in cost, efficiency, and power consumption.